AndreaCeccarelli/attack_generation/README.md

 python3 main.py  gan cicids run --nb_epochs=35 --label=1 --w=0.1 --m='cross-e' --d=2 --rd=42

 2. Execute ARN.
 It is sufficient to execute the notebooks ADFA-ARN_ADFA_REV_Generation.ipynb and CICIDS-ARN_CICIDS_REV_Generation.ipynb .
-You should just have to configure PATHS to your own folders.
+You should only have to configure PATHS to your own folders.